dudematthew/WordTeacher/README.md

 # WordTeacher
- Basic application that polls from previously prepared sets of words in any two languages.
+ Application written in PHP, that polls or teach from previously prepared sets of words in any two languages.
+ Currently in polish language.